Help and manuals Rules for the design of descriptions for plant and lichen photos |

 You can also see the descriptions for the already uploaded photos of plants and lichens (click next to the "preview").
 Usually they have already been checked and comply with the above rules. |

-Plants and lichens Environment Participant Search
+Plants and lichens Participant Search

 |